 The Faculty Publishing Service benefits not only you but also our editing interns.
-Our student interns edit your project, and then experienced editors review the work, make additional changes if needed, and provide feedback to the interns.
+Typically, our student interns edit your project and then experienced editors review the work, make additional changes if needed, and provide feedback to the interns.

 In the end, you receive professional-quality work and our students receive mentoring that prepares them for publication positions after they graduate.

 We assist BYU faculty and staff with a variety of publication and production tasks, including the following:

 - Creation of print-ready files

 We can also help with other publication-related tasks—just let us know what you need!

 You may submit any projects related to your professional work, including journal articles, books, edited volumes with content written by outside contributors, reports, grant proposals, and CFS materials.
 There’s no limit to the number of projects you’re allowed to submit in a calendar year.

 When you’re ready for our assistance, please fill out the form at https://byu.az1.qualtrics.com/jfe/form/SV_eDqbKW7lEErPXXn.
 Within two business days, you’ll receive a confirmation email from the managing editor.

 Establishing a Deadline